Easy Sourdough Cinnamon Roll Focaccia

 If you make this recipe, be sure to come back and give a 5-star rating so others will know to try it too.
 Happy baking friends!

-piece of cinnamon roll focaccia
+cinnamon roll focaccia with coffee on black

 FAQ